-Mid-range travelers and luxury travelers will have a much better time in Morocco.
-A beautiful riad can be had for about $50-70 USD per night for a couple, which gives you plenty of wiggle room to spend on shopping, activities, and meals.
+Mid-range travelers, family travelers in Morocco, and luxury travelers will have a much better time in Morocco.
+A beautiful riad can be had for about $50-70 USD per night for a couple or family traveling Morocco with kids, which gives you plenty of wiggle room to spend on shopping, activities, and meals.
 A budget of $100 per day per person in Morocco will give you a pretty luxurious experience, staying in gorgeous riads, eating as much as you want, enjoying massages at hammams, going on day trips and activities, etc.

 Meanwhile, if you really want to spend, the sky is your limit as there are lots of gorgeous luxury properties like La Mamounia and Riad Yasmin which can easily go for upwards of $500 per night.